ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## toUnixTimestamp64Nano {#tounixtimestamp64nano}

 Converts a `DateTime64` to a `Int64` value with fixed sub-second precision.
 Input value is scaled up or down appropriately depending on it precision.

+!!! note "Note"
     Please note that output value is a timestamp in UTC, not in timezone of `DateTime64`.

 **Syntax**